 - trying ashwagandha or warm milk before bed

-- eating a light dinner two to three hours before bed, followed by light walking
+- eating a light dinner 2 or 3 hours before bed, followed by light walking

 - practicing nighttime yoga and meditation